thrawn01/quartz-garden/content/posts/Just Use PostgreSQL for everything is Naïve.md

 > [!note]
 > During my time at Mailgun, we benefited greatly from pivoting to Cassandra as our main storage for email, while we continued to use a document database for email metadata, account, and billing data.

-### Why PostgreSQL is Terrible
+### Why is PostgreSQL Terrible?
 My earlier lament on what I want from PostgreSQL comes from years of experience running and using various databases, including PostgreSQL.
 While this post isn't intended as a deep dive into the inadequacies of PostgreSQL, my spidey senses are twitching at the inevitable hate mail I expect to receive from the PostgreSQL die-hards.
 For those who might imagine that my assertion of "PostgreSQL carries around the design baggage of a bygone era" is unwarranted, here are some references which may satisfy the curious.

 [Why PostgreSQL’s MVCC is the Worst](https://www.cs.cmu.edu/~pavlo/blog/2023/04/the-part-of-postgresql-we-hate-the-most.html)
 > We will be blunt: if someone is going to build a new MVCC DBMS today, they should **not** do it the way PostgreSQL does (e.g., append-only storage with autovacuum).
 In our [2018 VLDB paper](https://db.cs.cmu.edu/papers/2017/p781-wu.pdf) (aka “ [the best paper ever on MVCC](https://twitter.com/andy_pavlo/status/902863242774634496)“), we did not find another DBMS doing MVCC the way PostgreSQL does it.
 Its design is a relic of the 1980s and before the proliferation of [log-structured](https://en.wikipedia.org/wiki/Log-structured_merge-tree) system patterns from the 1990s.

 [Why Uber Engineering Switched from Postgres to MySQL](https://www.uber.com/blog/postgres-to-mysql-migration/)
-> We encountered many Postgres limitations: Inefficient architecture for writes, Inefficient data replication, Issues with table corruption, Poor replica MVCC support, Difficulty upgrading to newer releases
+> We encountered many Postgres limitations: Inefficient architecture for writes, Inefficient data replication, Issues with table corruption, Poor replica MVCC support, Difficulty upgrading to newer releases ....
+Postgres does not have true replica MVCC support.
+The fact that replicas apply WAL updates results in them having a copy of on-disk data identical to the master at any given point in time.
+This design poses a problem for Uber.

 [Oxide Podcast: The challenges of operating PostgreSQL at scale](https://oxide.computer/podcasts/oxide-and-friends/2052742) during their time at [Joyent](https://www.joyent.com/) and how [autovacuum caused an outage](https://www.tritondatacenter.com/blog/manta-postmortem-7-27-2015) starts at about 20 minutes into the podcast.
 (This podcast was the inspiration for this blog post)
 > "We found a lot of behavior around synchronous replication that was either undocumented, or poorly documented and not widely understood, which contributed to a feeling that this thing (PostgreSQL) was really hard to operationalize.
 Even if you know about these things, they are very hard to workaround, and fix."